Why Low Power Matters in Digital Design

 3. Power Sequencing

-- Dependencies between blocks require enforcement
+- Dependencies between blocks must be respected

 4. Coverage Gaps